sarahdayan/frontstuff/_posts/2020-02-17-using-state-machines-in-vuejs-with-xstate.md

 });
 {% endhighlight %}

-Our machine has two states; "rendered", which corresponds to rendered Markdown, and "raw", which represents the raw HTML output.
+Our machine has two states; `rendered`, which corresponds to rendered Markdown, and `raw`, which represents the raw HTML output.
 Each state node has an `on` property, containing a mapping of all possible transitions.
-When receiving the `SWITCH` event while the machine is on the "rendered" state, the machine transitions to "raw", and vice versa.
+When receiving the `SWITCH` event while the machine is on the `rendered` state, the machine transitions to `raw`, and vice versa.

-We also set an initial state, "rendered".
+We also set an initial state, `rendered`.
 A state machine must always have a state; it can't be undefined.

 This creates our first user flow and starts defining the application state that we can use it in our template.